 According to the U.S. Bureau of Labor Statistics, demand for surgical technologists is expected to increase 9% between 2018 and 2028, creating 9,700 new jobs during that span.
 Nation-wide, the median wage is $47,300 per year.
 Texas has the nation’s highest demand for surgical technologists, and, locally, the Workforce Solutions Brazos Valley projects a 30% growth in the Brazos Valley between 2014 and 2024.

-Surgical technologists often are employed at hospitals but can work in any setting that conducts surgical procedures, including doctor’s offices, day surgery facilities, and dental offices.
+Surgical technologists often are employed at hospitals but can work in any setting that conducts surgical procedures, including doctor’s offices and day surgery facilities.
 Blinn’s Surgical Technology Program also can serve as a springboard to other careers in the healthcare field.
 Cripps loves the dynamic nature of a hospital setting and hopes to keep working in this environment following her anticipated graduation in August 2020.

 “Every procedure in the operating room is different and I know I’ll never get bored,” Cripps said.
 “This job is so rewarding because you’re there to fix a problem and a majority of the time it works and you’ve helped someone’s health and life get better.”